UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Experiments

 To more clearly demonstrate the impact of the number of components, we plot the optimal metrics across prediction horizons~(bold numbers in Table~\ref{table:open-loop}) for models with different component numbers in Fig.~\ref{fig:component_number}.

 \textit{For anchor-free models,} as shown in Table~\ref{table:open-loop}, increasing the number of components from 3 to 6 provides some improvements in simulation realism, but further increasing it to 16 could lead to a decline.
 Based on previous works~\cite{varadarajan2022multipath++, nayakanti2023wayformer}, we suspect that it may be challenging for anchor-free models to select better components directly using the output scores, when the number of components is large.
-We thus also evaluate the motion prediction metrics for anchor-free models~(Table~\ref{table:anchor-free_pred}) to facilitate validation.
-As the number of components increases, the kinematic metrics of the simulations improve~(Fig.~\ref{fig:component_number}(a)), and the minimum errors as well as the miss rate in the predictions decrease~(Table~\ref{table:anchor-free_pred}).
-This suggests: \begin{itemize}[leftmargin=1em] \item A higher number of components can indeed enhance the ability to represent complex distributions, as implied by existing methods~\cite{zhou2024behaviorgpt}. \end{itemize} However, other metrics of the simulations do not continue to improve as the number of components increases~(Fig.~\ref{fig:component_number}(a)).
-Meanwhile, the mAP, which reflects the ability to score multimodal motions, consistently deteriorates with the increase in component number~(Table~\ref{table:anchor-free_pred}).
-Moreover, as shown in Table~\ref{table:anchor-free_pred}, the top-6 predictions of the model with 16 components are even worse than the model with 3 components across all prediction metrics.
-The above results suggest that: \begin{itemize}[leftmargin=1em] \item A larger number of components may hinder anchor-free models from picking out realistic trajectories, thereby impacting their simulation performance. \end{itemize}
+We thus also evaluate the motion prediction metrics for anchor-free models to facilitate validation, with additional results provided in Appendix~C-A. As the number of components increases, the kinematic metrics of the simulations improve~(Fig.~\ref{fig:component_number}(a)), and the minimum errors as well as the miss rate in the predictions decrease~(Table~IX in Appendix~C-A).
+This suggests that \textit{a higher number of components can indeed enhance the ability to represent complex distributions}, as implied by existing methods~\cite{zhou2024behaviorgpt}.
+However, other metrics of the simulations do not continue to improve as the number of components increases~(Fig.~\ref{fig:component_number}(a)).
+Meanwhile, the mAP---reflecting the ability to score multimodal motions---consistently deteriorates with the increase in component number, and the top-6 predictions of the model with 16 components are even worse than the model with 3 components across all prediction metrics~(Table~IX in Appendix~C-A).
+The above results suggest that \textit{a larger number of components may hinder anchor-free models from picking out realistic trajectories, thereby impacting their simulation performance}.